ChuliangYang/MyContact/README.md

 Each item consists first letter of the contact in a circle and Name of the contact

-Additional:

-Add a new mock contact when fab button is pressed

-Remove contact on swipe
+Additional:Add a new mock contact when fab button is pressed and Remove contact on swipe